r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.23
+* Fix: Force software rendering.
+This should fix high GPU usage on some video cards.
+* Fix: Loading a favorite on startup was not using the column count for the favorite.
+* Fix: Scroll indicator icon would unnecessarily display when the window was resized to small dimensions.
+* The position and size of the status history window is now remembered rather than resetting each time it's opened.
+* Switch to using SnapToDevicePixels on the main window.
+Previously, the pixel width for the black borders between probes would sometimes vary when the window was resized.
+The borders should now always be consistent.
+* Removed gaps when hovering mouse between menu buttons (Add Host, Columns, Start/Stop All).
+Removed gap from right edge of main menu button.
+* Some of the menu headers have been renamed on the options screen.

 ### Version 1.3.21
 * If you scroll up in a ping window, automatic scrolling pauses.
 Automatic scrolling resumes when you scroll back to the bottom.
 While scrolled up, a small visual indicator appears in the bottom right corner of the ping window.
 * Added _always on top_ option.
 This feature existed in early versions, and now it's back.
 Found under Options -> Display.